hoytchang/Stock-Classifier/README.md

 ### Support vector machine classification

 In addition to the k-nearest neighbor, a support vector machine classification model is also included in `classify.py`.
-The linear kernel gave somewhat better results (accuracy around 0.32) than the rbf kernel, and also somewhat better than the KNN model.
+Depending on which features are used, the linear kernel gave somewhat better results (accuracy around 0.32) than the rbf kernel, and also somewhat better than the KNN model.